Isko Moreno: Public image

 Isko Moreno has been described as a populist who has a "rags-to-riches" story, rising from his childhood as a slum-dwelling scavenger to become a celebrity and later entering politics.
 Moreno is also known for his streetwise image and his frequent use of Manila street slang, even in media interviews, to engage the masses—especially young adults—earning him the alias "Yorme" when he assumed office as city mayor in 2019.
 His supporters call Moreno's use of colorful language "ISKOnaryo", portmanteau of Isko and Diksiyonaryo (dictionary).
 He is also known for his signature dance steps to the song (Dying Inside) To Hold You by Timmy Thomas, a dance he frequently performed during his early show-business career.
 Moreno's popularity on social media has been attributed to his celebrity status, charisma, and commoner humor.
 Although his social media presence is well-received, as shown by its massive statistical growth in interactions, a number of critics describe such endeavor as pa-epal (attention-seeker) and "too showbiz".
 Moreno defended his constant social media updates as part of his "engagement" as mayor, and said "taking selfies" with supporters and granting photo-opportunities are also part of public service.
 Moreno was voted as one of the top-performing mayors in the National Capital Region in opinion polls during his tenure as Manila city mayor.

 Moreno's remarks against the country's elite positioned him as a "man of the people".
 Moreno developed a reputation as an "underdog" politician who does not retreat from political giants, elitists, and moralists.
-Moreno has often been criticized for his "brash" style of talking but he dismisses this as his "real talk style" of addressing his constituents to which the elite could not relate.
-Moreno also positioned himself as a "politician of the ordinary people", though he was criticized for overusing his rags-to-riches narrative to the point it became clichéd.
+Moreno has often been criticised for his "brash" style of talking but he dismisses this as his "real talk style" of addressing his constituents to which the elite could not relate.
+Moreno also positioned himself as a "politician of the ordinary people", though he was criticised for overusing his rags-to-riches narrative to the point it became clichéd.
 He has been widely compared to 16th president Rodrigo Duterte; critics labeled him "Duterte Lite" or "Duterte 2.0", and accused him of fence-sitting on some issues pertaining to Duterte.

 Members of Moreno's inner circle have described his work ethic as "proactive" and "workaholic", and his leadership style as "obsessive".
 His colleagues, supporters, and external observers describe him as a "visionary", "transformative", and "brilliant".